FESOM/tripyview/README.md

 Triangular plotting and diagnostics for FESOM2 + command line utility similar to fdiag using plotting suite of Patrick.Scholz@awi.de (former fesom2/view_pscholz folder).
-Data reading got updated to xarray, plotting got updated to cartopy, actually works well for python=3.8.
+Data reading got updated to xarray, plotting got updated to cartopy, actually works well for python=3.9 (python 3.8 made recently some problems to resolve all the cartopy dependencies).
 It is tested upto dart mesh size (3M surface vertices) where it allows for a decend working speed (but only when used in parallel)
 <br />
 version: 0.3.0